catalogicsoftware/velero-docs/velero-intro-pvs/velero-intro.md

 # Label volume snapshot class so that Velero knows which one to pick.
 $ kubectl label volumesnapshotclass csi-hostpath-snapclass velero.io/csi-volumesnapshot-class=true
+# Make sure that the deletion policy is "Retain"

+# Set this flag so that CSI details are shown in "describe"
+# velero client config set features=EnableCSI

 # Create CSI backup.
-$ velero backup create --storage-location aws-velero-intro csi-backup
+$ velero backup create --storage-location aws-demo csi-backup

 # Check backup progress
 $ velero backup get csi-backup

+# Show backup details
+# velero backup describe csi-backup
+# velero backup describe --details csi-backup

-# After backup is done, confirm that snapshots are created.
+# After backup is done, confirm that snapshot is created.
-$ kubectl get -A volumesnapshot
 $ kubectl get volumesnapshotcontent

 # Restore the namespace "testapp-csi" to a new namespace "restore-csi".